 Kids lose pay if they skip chores.
 If they skip a chore, that costs them $1.
 Parents can check the chart at bed time each day and deduct $1 for each chore not done.
 Mom and Dad now earn a dollar for having to follow-up … and the kid still has to do the chore the next day but does not get paid.
 Honestly, we just save the dollars until the next week.
 And we've only had to take money away one time because the kids catch onto this tactic REAL QUICK.
 They do not like losing money!

 Okay, you're for sure ready now!
-CLICK HERE to get started on your DIY Chore Chart!
+CLICK HERE to subscribe to our newsletter and get this bonus chore chart printable in your first email

 Secrets to using the Best DIY Chore Chart EVER!